 Located in the northern town of Fort Bragg, this beach is defined by colorful glass that was created when this spot was a dump and people would dispose their glass bottles here.
 This is one of the best examples of turning someone else’s trash into a local treasure.

 California has its fair share of scenic coastlines, but this road is hard to beat.
-With rugged cliffs dropping off into the ocean as you wind your way down the coastline, this area of California never gets old.
+With rugged cliffs dropping off into the ocean as you wind your way down the coastline, Big Sur never gets old.
 Make sure to stop at sights like the famed Bixby Bridge and Julia Pfeiffer Burns State Park.

 This historical beach town that features the famous Hotel Del Coronado is worth taking a day trip from San Diego across the Coronado Bridge or on the ferry.
 Rent a bike and explore the spacious streets and historical homes.
 Grab a bite along Orange Avenue at Clayton’s Coffee Shop, a favorite local known for their hearty diner fare.